Pepperoni Perfecto! Spicy Seitan Sausage

 3. Liquid Smoke

 Used to add a smoky taste to this recipe - and also other vegan savouries, eg crispy tempeh bacon bits'!
-I found Stubbs brand in Harvey Nichols (!) in Bristol but it's mostly sold online.
-If you can't find it, just up the smoked paprika instead
+Colgin brand is sold in larger branches of Tesco, Stubbs is in Harvey Nichols (!) but it can be found online too.
+Alternatively, just increase the smoked paprika instead by 1/2-1tsp

 Thanks to Robin Robertson's Vegan on the Cheap from which this recipe is adapted.